inspec/inspec/docs-chef-io/content/inspec/resources/oracledb_listener_conf.md

 ### Requirements

-You must have sufficient permission to access listener settings defined in `listener.ora` file.
+- You must have sufficient permission to access listener settings defined in `listener.ora` file.
+- Value for environment variable `$ORACLE_HOME` should be set in the system.

 ## Syntax